PX4/PX4-Avoidance/README.md

 ## Local Planner

-Once the catkin workspace has been buit, to run the planner with a Realsense D435 camera launch local_planner_example.launch editing the arguments:
+Once the catkin workspace has been built, to run the planner with a Realsense D435 camera launch local_planner_example.launch editing the arguments:

 1. `tf_*` representing the dispacement between the camera and the flight controller
 2. `fcu_url` representing the port connecting the companion computer to the flight controller